Satellite Phones Explained

 While most satellite phones will provide you with voice and SMS connectivity, not all satellite phones are equal.
 Pivotel satellite phones have local ‘04’ phone numbers, others have complex international numbers.
 The benefits of purchasing a device with an Australian ‘04’ mobile number cannot be dismissed, the ‘04’ mobile number means incoming calls and SMS are charged at standard Australian mobile rates, which means the calls are usually free to the caller as most mobile phone and landline bundles provide unlimited standard mobile phone calls, they’re also a lot easier to dial.

-There are satellite phones available that can turn your smartphone into a mobile phone like the Pivotel SatSleeve and Iridium GO!.
 Commonly known as smartphone extenders these satellite devices connect to your smartphone via Wi-Fi allowing your mobile phone to act as the satellite devices interface via an App.
 These devices have additional features like email and have other useful features like accessing certain low bandwidth apps, as well as your existing contact list from your mobile phone, making it easier to call without having to re-enter phone numbers into another device.

 Categories: Product Selection Guides